< Back

 *Circumcision.
 Wood (transferred), 259 x 180.

 The balding Joseph leans on a staff on the left.
-Simeon, the old high priest, stands behind the Virgin, casting his eyes to heaven and raising his hands.
-The grisaille roundels in the upper corners probably depict a prophet and a sibyl.
+Simeon, the old high priest, stands behind the Virgin.
+Recognising Christ's divinity, he casts his eyes to heaven and raises his hands in wonder.
+The grisaille roundels in the upper corners depict a prophet and a sibyl reading scrolls.
 The picture was the altarpiece of the Chapel of the Circumcision, belonging the Compagnia del Santissmo Nome di Gesù and attached to the church of San Francesco at Volterra.
-It was probably painted in 1491, the date on two altarpieces by Signorelli at Volterra.
-Vasari (who mistakenly calls the picture a fresco) says that the Christ Child was repainted by Sodoma.
-(X-rays suggest that the Child was actually repainted twice – once apparently by Signorelli himself and the second time presumably by Sodoma.)
+It is a fairly early work, presumably painted around 1491, the date on two altarpieces by Signorelli at Volterra.
+Vasari (who mistakenly calls the picture a fresco) praises it highly as 'marvellously beautiful' ('bella a meraviglia') and says that the Christ Child was repainted by Sodoma.
+(X-rays suggest that the Child was actually repainted twice: once apparently by Signorelli himself and the second time presumably by Sodoma.)
 The picture was removed from the church at the end of the eighteenth century, when the Compagnia was suppressed.
 It was bought by the National Gallery in 1882 at the Duke of Hamilton’s sale for 3,000 guineas.
 The picture has suffered from flaking (particularly along the joins in the panels), and was transferred to a synthetic support in 1965.

 Adoration of the Shepherds.
 Wood, 215 x 170.